relloyd/tubetimeout/README.md

 The following is a rough list of commands required to install TubeTimeout on a vanilla OrangePiZero3 running Armbian o/s.

-This has been tested on Armbian 25.5.1 Noble, but should work well with Raspbian o/s on RaspberryPi devices as well.
+This has been tested on Armbian 25.5.1 Noble, but should work well with Raspbian o/s on other RaspberryPi devices as well.

 ```
 # Run everything as root